A node that creates and renders particles.

 Particles are purely visual objects, and their behavior is entirely defined by the emitter node that created them.
 The emitter node contains many properties to control the behavior of the particles it spawns, including:

 The birth rate and lifetime the particle.
-You can also specify the maximum number of particles that are spawned before the emitter turns itself off and the order in which the particles are rendered.
+You can also specify the order in which the particles are rendered and the maximum number of particles that are spawned before the emitter turns itself off.

 The starting values of the particle, including its position, orientation, color, and size.
 You can choose to have these starting values randomized.